Keith Lincoln: Professional career

 Lincoln began his career with the San Diego Chargers, who selected him in the 1961 AFL draft, choosing them over the Chicago Bears of the more established NFL.
 As a rookie in 1961, he had a 91-yard reception for a touchdown, the longest catch in the AFL that year.
 His 86- and 76-yard touchdown runs in 1962 and 1963, respectively, were the league's longest run in those seasons.
 His 103-yard kickoff return for a touchdown in 1963 was the AFL's longest that year, and is tied for the Chargers team record with Darren Sproles (2008).

-In the 1963 AFL championship game, Lincoln was voted the game MVP after the Chargers routed the Boston Patriots 51-10.
+In the 1963 AFL championship game, Lincoln was voted the game MVP after the Chargers routed the Boston Patriots 51–10.
 It remains the only league title in the franchise's history, as well as the city of San Diego's only championship in a major sports league.
 In the game, Lincoln carried the ball 13 times for 206 yards and had seven catches for 123 yards, compiling an AFL-record 329 yards from scrimmage; he also passed for 20 yards.
-The record stood for both AFL and NFL players until 1971, when Ed Podolak gained 350 for the Kansas City Chiefs in a double-overtime playoff game against the Miami Dolphins.
+The record stood for both AFL and NFL players until 1971, when Kansas City Chiefs running back Ed Podolak gained 350 in a double-overtime playoff game against the Miami Dolphins.
 Lincoln's 206 yards rushing remained an NFL playoff record for 22 years, when Eric Dickerson of the Los Angeles Rams gained 248 against the Dallas Cowboys in 1985.

+In the 1964 AFL Championship Game, in a play which came to be known as the "Hit Heard 'Round the World", Lincoln was the recipient of a particularly hard tackle from Buffalo Bills linebacker Mike Stratton which broke one of his ribs and forced him out of the game midway through the first quarter.

 Lincoln was traded to the Buffalo Bills in 1967.
 He was productive that season, but was waived toward the end of the 1968 season before returning to San Diego and playing one game.
 Over his eight-year career, Lincoln rushed for 3,383 yards and 19 touchdowns and had 165 receptions for 2,250 yards and 19 touchdowns.
 He was a two-time All-AFL selection (1963, 1964) and a five-time AFL All-Star (1962–1965, 1967), twice being named the game's MVP (1963, 1964).
 He was inducted into the Chargers Hall of Fame in 1980, and was also named to their 40th and 50th anniversary teams.

+NFL career statistics

 Later years

 After retiring as a player, Lincoln was a college assistant coach for the Idaho Vandals in 1970 under first-year head coach Don Robbins.
 He became an assistant coach at his alma mater WSU in 1971 under fourth-year head coach Jim Sweeney, and later became the school's long-time director of alumni relations.